 Fish factory in Esbjerg reported to the police for the third time this year

-The Danish Veterinary and Food Administration has found a lack of product declaration and reported Polar Salmon Hjerting Laks to the police again.
+The Danish Veterinary and Food Administration has found that the product declaration is missing and has reported Polar Salmon Hjerting Laks to the police again.

-The Polar Salmon Hjerting Laks fish factory produces smoked, cold-smoked and frozen fish products, just like the ones you see in the picture, which, however, are not from the company in Esbjerg.
+The Polar Salmon Hjerting Laks fish factory produces smoked, cold-smoked and frozen fish products, like the ones you see in the picture, which are not from the company in Esbjerg.
 (Archive photo).

 Published

-Polar fish factory Salmon Hjerting Laks in Esbjerg is reported to the police for the third time this year.
+The Polar Salmon Hjerting Laks fish factory in Esbjerg has been reported to the police for the third time this year.

-TV Syd writes this on the basis of an inspection report from the Danish Veterinary and Food Administration, which has reported the company to the police.
+This is reported by TV Syd based on an inspection report from the Danish Veterinary and Food Administration, which has reported the company to the police.

-Polar Salmon Hjerting Laks is 100 percent owned by the Danish group Polar Seafood Denmark, of which the Greenlandic group Polar Seafood Greenland owns half.
+Polar Salmon Hjerting Laks is 100 percent owned by the Danish group Polar Seafood Denmark, half of which is owned by the Greenlandic group Polar Seafood Greenland.

-The report mentions a number of points of criticism from the agency, including the fact that the company adds brine and water to luxury products without declaring it.
+The report mentions a number of criticisms from the agency, including the fact that the company adds brine and water to luxury products without declaring it.

-It appears here that in several products 7.5 percent is added via so-called salting, which can mean that there is more than five percent water in the product without water being declared.
+It appears here that 7.5 percent is added to several products via so-called salting, which can mean that there is more than five percent water in the product without water being declared.

-This also means, according to the agency, that the percentage indication of fish on the packaging may be too high and therefore misleading, as the brine is then counted as fish.
+According to the agency, this also means that the percentage of fish stated on the packaging may be too high and thus misleading, as the brine is then counted as fish.

 The Danish Veterinary and Food Administration has further fined the fish factory 30,000 kroner.

-Polar Salmon Hjerting Laks writes in the report that it adds brine to avoid a too dry product.
+Polar Salmon Hjerting Laks writes in the report that it adds brine to avoid a product that is too dry.

-In addition, the company will "look into the problem", but does not agree with all the assessments from the agency.
+In addition, the company will "look at the problem", but does not agree with all the assessments from the board.

-Director of Polar Salmon Hjerting Laks, Jesper Kelly Innes, states in a written response to FødæreWatch that since this summer the company has been in the process of changing the labeling of the products that the agency has cracked down on.
+Director of Polar Salmon Hjerting Laks Jesper Kelly Innes states in a written response to FoodWatch that since this summer the company has been changing the labeling of the products that the agency has cracked down on.

-- It has absolutely not been an aim to mislead, which we ourselves have been aware of and changed several months ago.
-In relation to the added water, this evaporates during drying and smoking, which is why we have assessed that the labeling so far has been adequate, says the director to the media.
+- It has absolutely not been an intention to mislead, which we ourselves have been aware of and changed several months ago.
+In relation to the added water, this evaporates during drying and smoking, which is why we have assessed that the previous labeling has been adequate, the director tells the media.

-The fish factory in Esbjerg has received a lot of attention in particular after the sale of listeria-infected salmon.
+The fish factory in Esbjerg has received particular attention after selling listeria-infected salmon.

 Listeria is a disease that can be particularly serious for pregnant women, the elderly and people with weakened immune systems.